seisman/HinetPy/docs/tutorial/get-continuous-waveform.rst

 Get continuous waveform
 =======================

-This tutorial shows how to use :meth:`~HinetPy.client.Client.get_waveform` to request continuous waveform data from Hi-net in different ways.
+This tutorial shows how to use :meth:`~HinetPy.client.Client.get_continuous_waveform` to request continuous waveform data from Hi-net in different ways.

 .. note::